Getting Started with SearchStudio

 - Possibly promote a Relevance Model to be the default system behavior.

 The first step in training your search engine is to take a detailed look at its current behavior.
-For this the Developer creates a Search Application (App) and connects it to a Search Page that reports user actions and feedback.
+For this the Developer creates a Search Application (Search App) and connects it to a Search Page that reports user actions and feedback.

 The Search App lets you record the history of searches, clicks, revenue, searches per session and user feedback over a period of time appropriate to your business.
 At a lower level, the App summarizes popular queries and critical metrics such as click-through rate, average click position, mean reciprocal rank, and frequency of no-results searches.
 See Analytics – Searches.